20 July 2009

 Seriously.

-really wanted to learn to speak German.
+As a kid I really wanted to learn to speak German.

-Hopefully fluently but specifically and originally
+Hopefully fluently but specifically and originally just to talk to my dogs.

 Still with me?